Helena-p/Helena-p/README.md

 - pullrequest code reviews
 <br>

+I am currently furthering my education within C#/.Net at Lexicon.
+During this course, I will also pick up ASP.NET, SQL, Azure, and Blazor.

 Alongside implementing new features, I highly enjoy maintaining and updating codebases to be performant, built for scale, and with accessibility in mind for including digital experience for all.<br><br>
 I continuously strive to deepen my knowledge and below are some courses I have taken or am currently enrolled in:<br><br>
 **[Vanilla Js Academy / Chris Ferdinandi](https://vanillajsacademy.com/)**<br>